netw0rm/atlaskit/README.md

 ## Make changes to the Pipelines build
 AtlasKit uses Bitbucket Pipelines for it's continuous integration.
 The build scripts are defined in `bitbucket-pipelines.yml`.

+### CloudFront caching

+If you ever need to purge the CF cache for AtlasKit (Storybooks, Registry, PR artifacts) you can use the `invalidate-atlaskit-cache` branch.
+Just rerun the last build or merge `master` into it.

 ### AtlasKit Docker image
 Bitbucket pipelines works using a Docker image.
 This contains the initial setup required to run the build.
 If you need to make changes to `Dockerfile`, you will need to push them to Dockerhub: